 The following procedures apply to all computers attached to the campus network, but are of special importance for mobile devices:

-E.g. if your computer is in any of these modes, then before attaching a Ethernet cable, first wake up your computer, shut it down entirely, then attach the cable, and finally start up your computer.
+E.g. if your device is in any of these modes, then before attaching a Ethernet cable, first wake up your device, shut it down entirely, then attach the cable, and finally start up your device.

-By shutting down entirely, you are less likely to make the mistake of later re-attaching your computer to a network cable (or via its wireless interface) while the computer is powered-on or sleeping.
-(And you'll also avoid needing to wake up a sleeping computer just so you can power it down before re-attaching it to networking wiring.)
+By shutting down entirely, you are less likely to make the mistake of later re-attaching your device to a network cable (or via its wireless interface) while the computer is powered-on or sleeping.
+(And you'll also avoid needing to wake up a sleeping device just so you can power it down before re-attaching it to Ethernet wiring.)

 To use OIT Mobile IP service, your computer must meet the following requirements: